FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 <img src="./images/GettingStarted/media/image17.png" style="width:30%" />

+Now the application will run while authenticating with your custom application under the identity of your user account.

 ### Configuring Service Principal Authentication with a Custom Entra Id Application

 If you want to run the **FabricSolutionDeployment** application as a service